infrahq/helm-charts/charts/infra-server/README.md

           key: mypassword
 ```

-## Migrate from `infra` chart
+## Migrate from [infrahq/infra][1] chart

-_Note: Ensure to back up the database and database encryption key before migrating from the `infra` chart._
+_Note: Ensure to back up the database and database encryption key before migrating from the [infrahq/infra][1] chart._

-Values for the `infra` chart are incompatible with values for this chart and must be updated before migrating.
+Values for the [infrahq/infra][1] chart are incompatible with values for this chart and must be updated before migrating.

 * `connector` has been removed.
 Use the `infrahq/infra` chart instead
 * `global.image` has been removed.
 Use `server.image`, `ui.image`, or `postgres.image` instead